New On DVD: ‘The Eyes Of My Mother’ Defies Horror Cliches To Disturb Viewers

 The Eyes of My Mother generated a lot of controversy over the violence and content of the movie, but there is really very little gore shown on screen.
 What seems to have made many people uncomfortable enough to walk out of screenings seems to center around watching an innocent child become an adult monster.

-The DVD has very few special features, with only some behind-the-scenes photos, the theatrical trailer, an interview with the director, Nicholas Pesce.
+The DVD has very few special features, with only some behind-the-scenes photos, the theatrical trailer, and an interview with the director, Nicholas Pesce.
 In this directorial debut from Pesce, there isn’t any director commentary on the film itself, but the DVD includes an interview and some special insight into the film, including the fact that Pesce drew the inspiration for the opening scene from a real-life memory with his mother.
 Fortunately, his life story diverged into a different direction from there.

 While the descent into madness and murder plays an integral part of the horror of The Eyes of My Mother, the real heart of this horror story — and any good horror story — is the human emotion behind the horror.
 As Pesce says in the interview, this is basically a family drama, but more importantly, this is a drama showing how loneliness and despair can drive a person to madness, as much as any psychological trauma.
 Perhaps even more so.